 - Providing building blocks for the repair of cartilage, ligaments and tendons

-- Acting as a signal to stimulate repair of damaged tissues and the production of cushioning synovial fluid
+- Stimulating the repair of damaged tissues and the production of cushioning synovial fluid

 - Regulating the enzymes involved in breaking down or building new cartilage